 21. Darker Than Black

-In the world of Darker than Black, there’s a cataclysm when Hell Gate appears in Tokyo.
+In the world of Darker than Black, there’s a cataclysm when the nether region Gate appears in Tokyo.
 And with that comes supernatural powers and change to reality.
 The awakening of Hei’s power isn’t too different from Lelouch- he handles him more responsibly, but their paths don’t differ much as both resist against what is happening around them.

 Check Out: 13 Anime Like Tokyo Revengers

-The Death Note is a notebook of death that fell into the hands of Yagami Light.
+The Note is a notebook that fell into the hands of Yagami Light.
 At first, he was hesitant to use it, but when he learned about its unbelievable powers-he started carrying out his master plan and punishing all criminals in this world with no mercy.
-With these goals in mind, he began operating under the alias Kira which has been translated as killer or murderer.
-Death Note is a series about Kira, who wields the Death Note to change the world.
+With these goals in mind, he began operating under the alias Kira which has been translated as taker of life.
+Note is a series about Kira, who wields the Note to change the world.
 But one day, his games are challenged by an enigmatic character that goes only by “L”.